wjdenny/word-search-generator-multilingual/README.md

 There's no interaction for solving the puzzle, and it's fairly easy to find out the answer key while still in the browser.
 It's meant to be printed, either on paper or as a PDF and then used on a tablet.

+## Development environment
+I use Jekyll to serve the project as this is easily handled through GitHub Pages.
+For local deployment, you can clone the repo, install Jekyll on your system globally, and run `jekyll serve` in the project directory.

 ## Filled with probabilities
 One of the presets uses Korean syllable frequency data from [Dr. Kang](http://nlp.kookmin.ac.kr/) from [Kookmin University](https://www.kookmin.ac.kr/).